Ashish Avikunthak Retrospective MUBI

 Ashish Avikunthak is a filmmaker, cultural anthropologist, and archaeologist.
 He has been making films for more than 25 years.
 His films have been the subject of more than a dozen retrospectives, sixteen solo shows and they have been shown world wide in major film festivals, group shows and museums.
 In 2014, He was named Future Greats 2014 by Art Review.
 Its citation succinctly describes his films:

 “In an artworld where an increasing number of critics are arguing that much globalised art takes the form of hollowed-out visual Esperanto, Avikunthak’s works insist on an Indian epistemology while utilising a rigorously formal visual language that is clearly aware of Western avant-garde practices such as those of Andrei Tarkovsky and Samuel Beckett.
 These are self-consciously difficult works that are filmed in a self-consciously beautiful way”.

 He has a PhD in Cultural and Social Anthropology from Stanford University and has earlier taught at Yale University.
-He is now an Assistant Professor in Film/Media at Harrington School of Communication, University of Rhode Island.
+He is now a Professor in Film/Media at Harrington School of Communication, University of Rhode Island.